-Hi, Frank Indiviglio here.
-I’m a herpetologist, zoologist, and book author, recently retired from a career of over 20 years with the Bronx Zoo.
+Hi, my name is Frank Indiviglio.
+I’m a herpetologist, zoologist, and book author, recently retired from a career spent at several zoos, aquariums, and museums, including over 20 years with the Bronx Zoo.

 Please check out my posts on Twitter and Facebook.
 Each day, I highlight breaking research, conservation news and interesting stories concerning just about every type of animal imaginable.
 I look forward to hearing about your interests and experiences as well, and will use them in articles when possible.